adriannier/tunnel/README.md

 AppleScript applet to open SSH tunnels.

 ## Motivation
 Feeling very reluctant to use screen sharing solutions by third parties like TeamViewer and Anydesk, I decided to automate the opening of SSH tunnels.
-This way anyone can start a connection to a server controlled by me, which I could then use to access their Macs.
+This way anyone can start a connection to a server controlled by me, which I can then use to access their Macs.

 ## Building the applet